msfjarvis/msfjarvis.dev/content/posts/publishing-an-android-library-to-github-packages.md

 I've also created a [sample repository](https://github.com/msfjarvis/github-packages-deployment-sample/) with incremental commits corresponding to the steps given below, for people who prefer to see the code directly.

-NB: Grab a Personal Access Token from GitHub with the `write:packages` scope.
-You will be using this as authentication to deploy packages.
-I'll not delve deep into this, a Google search will point you in the right direction if you're not familiar with how to obtain one.
+To be able to deploy packages, you will require a Personal Access Token from GitHub with the `write:packages` scope.
+Follow the steps [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token) to create the token if you have never done so before.

 ### For AGP >= 4.0.0